Fighters are going Nuts on CBD, why?

 Nate Diaz caused turmoil in the UFC in august of 2016.
-At the post fight press conference of ufc 202 he inhaled from a vape pen.
+At the post-fight press conference of ufc 202 he inhaled from a vape pen.
 When asked what he was smoking, he answered:

 "It’s CBD.
 It helps with the healing process, the inflammation and stuff like that.
 You want to do this before and after a fight, during training, it will make your life a better place."

 Research on the use of CBD on recovery in athletes, is non-existent.
-But research on the possible benefits of CBD to treat arthritis, pain, epilepsy, acne, etc have found strong anti-inflammatory properties of CBD.
+But research on the possible benefits of CBD to treat arthritis, pain, epilepsy, acne, etc has found strong anti-inflammatory properties of CBD.
 For athletes keeping their inflammation levels in check to recover well after training and competition is essential.
 This makes the use of CBD for recovery a promising supplement.

 Pain is part of being a professional athlete.
-Pushing your body every day in training and competition, will cause some aches.
+Pushing your body every day in training and competition will cause some aches.
 This is especially true in combat sports, where hurting your opponent is the goal.
-Reducing these aches will highly increase the quality of training and overall wellbeing of the athlete.
+Reducing these aches will highly increase the quality of training and the overall wellbeing of the athlete.

-The effect of CBD on pain relieve is one of its most promising benefits.
+The effect of CBD on pain relief is one of its most promising benefits.
 Although the mechanisms behind it are still not known, numerous studies have confirmed the efficacy of CBD in alleviating pain.